Agile-games/graphic-projects/README.md

 # Purpose
 This repository will contain all the basic graphic projects that will be used to learn the threejs module in Javascript

+# Template
+Included in this repository is a template folder, this folder can be used to help start a new threejs project as it already has the threejs module imported as a script.

 # How to run/test the project
 Make sure you are in a specific project directory before running the commands below
 # Step 1